Table of Contents

 8. Kisses Christmas Commercial – Hershey’s – 1989

 Why: not all holiday ads require a cinematic approach.
 Sometimes you only need candy that imitates the bells and plays the iconic melody.
 That’s exactly what the American chocolate manufacturer Hershey’s done for their entry into the Christmas marketing canon.
-And that stayed in the history of the most memorable holiday ads forever.
+And that stayed in the history of the most memorable and the best holiday ads forever.